FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/update-st.md

     3. Edit `db.conf `file to point to the new MariaDB service.
 The db.type property should be changed to 'internaldb'

-    4. Delete and recreate the kubernetes secret created in step 5f of in <a href="../initial-deployment" class="MCXref xref">Initial deployment</a> > Deploying SecureTransport Edge
+    4. Delete and recreate the kubernetes secret created in step 5f of in [Initial deployment](../initial-deployment) > Deploying SecureTransport Edge

     5. Restart all the containers from the ST Edge statefulset